 In the previous section, you created a model, schema, and table.
-You also forward engineered your model to the live server.
-In this section, you will see how you can use MySQL Workbench to add data into your database on the live server.
+You also forward engineered your model to the live MySQL server.
+This section uses MySQL Workbench to add data into your MySQL database.

 From the Navigator panel on the left,